meghanmae/WindowsMojaveDynamicWallpaper/README.md

 # WindowsMojaveDynamicWallpaper
-A Mojave background that changes depending on the time of day
+A dynamic background that changes depending on the time of day

 ### Setup: